IoT-Gardener/AF-Model-Scoring/README.md

 ## MLFlow Connection
 As part of the advanced function models will be registered to, and loaded directly from managed MLFlow in Databricks, the below instructions will outline how to connect from your local machine to MLFlow.

-If you do not already managed MLFlow you can try it for free [using this link](https://www.databricks.com/product/managed-mlflow).
+If you do not already managed MLFlow you can try it for free using the link [here](https://www.databricks.com/product/managed-mlflow).

 1) Generate a token from Databricks by going to *User Settings* -> *Access tokens* -> *Generate new token*
 2) Run the following command: